verana-labs/verana-docs/docs/learn/verifiable-public-registry/60-onboarding-participants.md

 - if schema is not `OPEN` for issuance and/or verification: an entity must complete a validation process to join the ecosystem and obtain the required permission.

+## Validation Process

 The validation process involves two parties:

 - The **applicant** — the entity requesting permission for a credential schema within the ecosystem.
 - The **validator** — an entity that already holds permission for the same credential schema and has been delegated authority to validate applicants and manage permissions.

-Running a validation process **typically involves the payment of trust fees**.
-Trust fee amount to be paid by the applicant is defined in the permission of the validator involved in the validation process (here specified in trust units - TUs):
+Running a validation process may involves the payment of trust fees.
+Trust fee amount to be paid by the applicant is defined in the permission of the validator involved in the validation process (here specified in trust units - TUs).
+Example:

 ```plantuml